 Electro Gas Welding is an arc welding process that uses an arc between a continuous filler metal electrode and the weld pool, employing vertical position welding with backing to confine the molten weld metal.
-Electro gas welding is very much similar to electro slag welding except that an inert gas such as carbon di oxide is used to shield the weld from oxidation and there is a continuous arc as in the case of submerged arc welding to provide the heat for heating the weld pool.
+Electro gas welding is very much similar to electro slag welding except that an inert gas such as carbon di oxide is used to shield the weld from oxidation and there is a continuous arc as in the case of submerged arc welding, to provide the heat for heating the weld pool.

-Electro gas welding process is used for welding low and medium carbon steels, alloy steels and austenite stainless steels.
+Electro gas welding process is used for welding low and medium carbon steels, alloy steels, and austenite stainless steels.

 1. High deposition single pass welding with code quality welds

-2. Carriage and rail system to handle vertical seams up to 3m
+2. Carriage and rail system to handle vertical seams up to 3 m

-4. Powered lateral travel frame to create an “indoor” atmosphere for high quality site welding
+4. Powered lateral travel frame to create an “indoor” atmosphere for high-quality site welding

-5. Weld thickness ranges from 12mm to 75mm
+5. Weld thickness ranges from 12 mm to 75 mm.

-Building of Storage tanks, Vertical Vessels, Blast furnaces, Chemical Furnaces, Ship Building, thick walled and large diameter pipes, Bridges etc
+Building of Storage tanks, Vertical Vessels, Blast Furnaces, Chemical Furnaces, Ship Building, thick-walled and large diameter pipes, Bridges, etc

 1. Weld is better visible to the operator

-2. Restarting the weld is quicker
+2. Restarting the weld is quicker.

 3. Welded joints have better mechanical properties such as impact strength